Last updated on July 4th, 2020

 My advice for adjusting to life back “home” is taking a long, hard look in the mirror and reevaluating your priorities, desires, & interests going forward.
 If you have a certain passion and dream, do not waste countless years pretending it isn’t real; on the contrary, do whatever it takes to make your dream become a reality.
 Furthermore, because we are creatures of habit, we tend to gravitate towards behaviors we are used to performing in our daily lives; it is up to you to be mindful of this and nip it in the bud before it leads you further down a path of coasting through life.

-As always, please feel free to leave comments/questions as I will be reading each and every one of them and giving responses where appropriate.
+As always, please feel free to leave comments/questions as I will be reading each & every one of them and responding.
 If you want to know something, ask away!
+Do not hesitate to contact us if you need anything at all or would like to chat with us!
 Please hit those follow, share, & like buttons; just don’t eat the apple.
-Until next time, stay traveling!
+Until next time, stay traveling (safely)!